arrase/delayed-shutdown/README.md

 A simple GUI application to shut down your computer after a set of specified processes have finished executing.

-Tested on Ubuntu, and should work on Mac OS X.
+Tested on Ubuntu ... and should work on Mac OS X.

 ![Application Screenshot](screenshot.png)